mollybair/Code-Sample---Data-Manipulation/README.md

 value to evaluate the model's performance.
 I decided against adding state fixed effects to the model because doing so increased the mean squared error.

+I decided not to include state fixed effects in either of the final models.
+Including state fixed effects resulted in the same mean squared error as not including them did, and the result is an equally performing, simpler model without them.

 COVID-19 case data retrieved from: https://covidtracking.com/data/
 COVID-19 reopening data retrieved from: https://www.multistate.us/issues/covid-19-state-reopening-guide
 Population data retrieved from: https://worldpopulationreview.com/states